 Further Guidance and Information Powerpoint can be accessed here.

-We would like to see as many students as possible in the new school uniform in September 2016.
-However, we will be giving current students in Year 7 to 9 until September 2017 to transfer to the full new school uniform, from which we expect all students to be wearing it correctly and appropriately, both in and outside of the school.
+All students have until September 2017 to transfer to the full new school uniform, from which we expect all students to be wearing it correctly and appropriately, both in and outside of the school.

 We would like to ensure that uniforms are not mixed during the transition phase but do understand that children may grow out of items, such as trousers or skirts, before a blazer.
 We would encourage parents to plan and budget for this eventuality however, we accept that some flexibility may be required until September 2017 and would encourage parents to discuss any issues surrounding this with us.